Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 Would Abe really endorse a return to something as arcane and archaic as emperor worship?
 A clue to the answer came in October 2013 when he became the first Japanese prime minister since World War ii to participate in a ceremony at the Ise Shrine, the holiest of Japan’s Shinto institutions.
 The ceremony entailed rebuilding the shrine and bringing idols to it that represent the emperor’s divine ancestry.
 John Breen, a professor at the International Research Center for Japanese Studies in Kyoto, said the implications of Abe’s participation in the Ise Shrine ceremony are enormous.
 “Without anyone blinking an eye … it became a state rite,” he said.

-Abe and other nationalist leaders continue to make strides as they work toward a constitutional revision and a restoration of Japan’s “lost values.”
+Japan’s nationalist leaders continue to make strides as they work toward a constitutional revision and a restoration of Japan’s “lost values.”

 The continued restructuring of Japan’s security policy turned a new corner in April 2015 when its new defense guidelines were released.
 This marked the second time a revision has been made to the country’s security policy since it was first issued in 1978.
 At that time, Japan was essentially restricted to relying on the U.S. for protection.
 In 1997, it was updated to allow both nations to cooperate regionally in situations and areas immediately surrounding Japan.
 Under the newest revision, Japan’s geographic limits on sdf activities are entirely eliminated.

-With North Korea’s perennial and increasingly warlike threats to “destroy the world” via its nuclear capability, Japan is taking advantage of this serious regional security problem to strengthen its position in the area as America’s power declines.
+With North Korea’s perennial and increasingly warlike threats to “destroy the world” via its nuclear capability, Japan is taking advantage of this serious regional security problem to strengthen its position as America’s power declines.
 Washington has given Japan’s march toward remilitarization full support since U.S. leaders want Tokyo to shoulder some of the burden of stabilizing global conflicts.
 It would not be surprising to see the U.S. even encourage Japan to gain nuclear capability under the guise of self-defense!

 Since World War ii, Japan has willingly submitted to having America bear the load of maintaining its security by U.S. naval and air presence in the greater Asian region.
 Meanwhile, Japan has steadily built up one of the largest peacetime navies in the world.
-But perceptions of U.S. overstretch, coupled with North Korea’s development of nuclear weapons capacity and China’s increasingly aggressive behavior in the region are motivating Japan to build its capacity to more independently secure its waters and airspace.
+But perceptions of U.S. overstretch, coupled with North Korea’s development of nuclear weapons capacity and China’s increasingly aggressive behavior in the region, are motivating Japan to build its capacity to more independently secure its waters and airspace.

 In recent years, Japan has done much to quash the results of some of its past quarrels with Russia and China.
 At the same time, Japan has developed a close relationship with Germany in trade, cultural affairs and, more recently, security and defense issues.
-Ultimately, as the European Union’s motive for global hegemony becomes apparent, Japan will most likely, as Bible prophecy indicates, join in a grand alliance with Russia and China as one of the three leading powers in the greater Asian sphere.
+Ultimately, as the European Union’s motive for global hegemony becomes apparent, Japan will most likely, as Bible prophecy indicates, join in a grand alliance with Russia and China as one of the leading powers in the greater Asian sphere.

 Across the China Sea from the land of the rising sun, a dragon awakens.
 Mythological dragons may be known to fall asleep at the entrance to their caverns, but they are certainly not known for their weakness.
 The Chinese dragon has long been, it might seem, slumberously watching as U.S. global dominance wanes.
 But it seeks to build a global power bloc in the East to replace it.